jsdealy/latin/miscellae/guideToLatinConversation.md

 But on still flows the stream, and ever will flow on, (Epist.
 I, 2, 37.)

-Sincerum est nisi vas, quodcumque infandis aces- cit.
+Sincerum est nisi vas, quodcumque infandis acescit.

 In a foul vessel everything turns sour.